 Why Work at Copper River Princess Wilderness Lodge?

-Copper River Princess Wilderness Lodge offers an opportunity of a lifetime–catch a world famous Copper River red salmon, see the amazing Alaska wildlife, wander through the history in the Kennicott Copper Mines, experience Wrangell-St. Elias National Park, walk on a glacier, and make new friends from all over the world, all while working for the Alaska Tourism Leader, Princess Tours.
+Copper River Princess Wilderness Lodge offers an opportunity of a lifetime–catch a world famous Copper River red salmon, see the amazing Alaska wildlife, wander through the history in the Kennicott Copper Mines, experience Wrangell-St. Elias National Park, walk on a glacier, and make new friends from all over the world, all while working for the Alaska Tourism Leader, Holland America-Princess.

-Upon successful completion of the terms of the employment agreement, an attractive discounted travel program may be available, including cruises with Princess Cruises, which sails worldwide.
+Upon successful completion of the terms of the employment agreement, an attractive discounted travel program may be available, including cruises with Princess Cruises, Holland America Line, and Seabourn.
 Discounts are available on tours offered at the Tour Desk during the summer and on lodge stays at the other Princess Wilderness Lodges.